artecs-group/RVfpga-sim-addons/Computer_Organization_25-26/Lab1/README.md

 # Lab 1 - The RISC-V ISA
 In this lab we review the RISC-V architecture and complete several exercises.
 Follow the next steps:
+1. Read the instructions provided at [Ripes](https://github.com/mortbopet/Ripes/blob/master/docs/introduction.md).
-1. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
+2. Replicate the instructions provided in section *Using RIPES in the virtual machine*.
-2. Then, resolve the exercises 1-4 provided below.
+3. Then, resolve the exercises 1-4 provided below.

 ## Using RIPES in the virtual machine